mirzawaqasahmed/f5-big-iq-lab/docs/class01/module1/lab1.rst

 Click on *Save & Close*

-.. warning:: Only local users are supported to execute Ansible playbook
+.. warning:: Only local users are supported to execute Ansible playbook until Ansible 2.7.
+It will be possible to use auth_provider in release 2.8.

 .. image:: ../pictures/module1/img_module1_lab2_1.png
   :align: center